 Websites, Apps and Digital Services have one thing in common; a user interface.
 Any designer with experience creating effective, dynamic user experiences will be in high demand with most tech companies.

 Designers can also visualize complex data to help management make vital business decisions.
-This skill is to call data visualization.
+This skill is called data visualization.
 Data visualization is useful for senior leaders to gain valuable insights from data.
 Tools such as Tableau and Power BI are used by designers to analyse and visualize data.

 5. Digital Product Management